selwynpolit/d9book/book/development.md

 ```

 ::: tip Note
-the link that is returned by drush uli can quickly be launched with the keyboard shortcut <kbd>⌘ Cmd</kbd> +  Mouse Click.
+The link that is returned by drush uli can quickly be launched with the keyboard shortcut <kbd>⌘ Cmd</kbd> +  Mouse Click.
 :::